RosettaCommons/documentation/coupled-moves.md

 ### [7.2] Ligand Preparation

-* **NOTE: The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them!!!**
+* **NOTE: The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them.**
 * Place each ligand in its own chain (we recommend naming it chain X for the first ligand).

 * Preparation:
-  1. Remove relevant HETATM lines from the ligand's source PDB and paste into a new PDB.
+  1. Cut/paste relevant ligand HETATM lines from source PDB into new PDB.
   2. Add hydrogens using Babel
        `babel -h IPTG.pdb IPTG_withH.sdf`
   3. Ppen resulting file in Avogadro/PyMOL, and save as a .mol2 file.
-  4. To get the .params files from the .mol2 files for each ligand, run the molfile_to_params.py script `python ~/Rosetta/main/source/scripts/python/public/molfile_to_params.py -n name input_file.mol2 `
+  4. To get the .params files from the .mol2 files for each ligand, run the molfile_to_params.py script
-  5. Rename chain and add back into hydrogenated PDB with protein structure.
+      ```
+      python ~/Rosetta/main/source/scripts/python/public/molfile_to_params.py -n name input_file.mol2
+      ```
+     OR
+     if using -gen_bonded score term:
+     ```
+     python ~/Rosetta/main/source/scripts/python/public/mol2genparams.py -n name input_file.mol2
+     ```
+  5. The params script should generate a pdb file.
+Open this, rename the chain, and put it back in the original PDB file with the protein.
-  6. Make sure the ligand is in the right place by aligning with original/non-hydrogenated PDB.
+  6. Make sure ligand placement is correct by aligning with original in PyMOL.

-### [7.3] Explicit Waters

-**Preparing explicit waters**
-* Place water molecules in a separate chain, chain W. Use TP3/WAT residue types and crystallographic positions of oxygens.
-* Add the hydrogens by scoring: `~/Rosetta/main/source/bin/score.linuxgccrelease -database ~/Rosetta/main/database/ -s pdb_file -ignore_unrecognized_res -out:output`
-* Waters do not need a params file because WAT/TP3 are already in the Rosetta database.

-### [7.4] Command-line examples: Advanced ligand usage
+### [7.3] Command-line examples: Advanced ligand usage

 ```
 coupled_moves.default.linuxgccrelease